 “Te Rongopai 1814 ‘Takoto te pai!’: Bicentenary reflections on Christian beginnings and developments in Aotearoa New Zealand”.
 Edited by Allan Davidson, Stuart Lange, Peter Lineham, Adrienne Puckey.
 Published by the Anglican General Synod Office.
 ISBN 978-0-473-28009-3.
 NZD $35.
-Postage to retail customers within NZ $5.00 plus $3.70 for rural delivery where applicable.
+Postage within NZ is $5.50 to ordinary addresses and $9.20 to Rural Delivery addresses.
 Overseas postage at cost.
 Wholesale terms not available on this item.

 328 pages, 15cm x 21cm format, soft cover, perfect-bound.
 Includes, 35 b&w and coloured images, and comprehensive index & bibliography.

 “As a way of rethinking the bicultural beginnings of our country and our church, this book deserves attention, and lots of sequels.”
 Bishop John Bluck.